 SiteGround offers an impressive set of tools to boost your website’s performance and security.
 Even better, you don’t need to be a web geek to use them (well, you can be, but it’s not obligatory).

 If hassle-free WordPress hosting sounds like a dream come true, you’ll love SiteGround’s managed WordPress hosting.
-All plans come with full email hosting, a free CloudFare CDN license, HTTPS support, a free SSL certificate, and a bunch of performance and security enhancing tools we’ll discuss in a moment.
+Prices start at $6.99 per month and all plans come with full email hosting, a free CloudFare CDN license, HTTPS support, a free SSL certificate, and a bunch of performance and security-enhancing tools we’ll discuss in a moment.

 If WordPress isn’t your thing, or if you’re just starting out with your first website, you’ll be happy to know that SiteGround’s shared hosting plans come with the Weebly website builder.
 I’ve used it before, and I can tell you it’s so much fun to use, it doesn’t even feel like work (but then again, I am a bit of a geek).